 Configuration

-Reach for configuration when you need to change a few router-level things:
+Reach for configuration when you need to change a few app-level things:

 - session or instance lifetime and runtime limits